 Pandora Hearts has some light novels as well, and we get the first in the Caucus Race series next week.
-Melinda?
+MJ?

 SEAN: As for Sword Art Online itself, Vol. 2 of the Progressive novel series takes us into uncharted waters: this hasn’t been adapted in anime or manga form yet.
 It apparently has elves!

 On Yen Press’s manga front, we have the first volume of Alice in Murderland.
 Given it’s Kaori Yuki, I’m sure the pile of corpses that will no doubt stack up as the series goes on will be exquisite.